sokil/php-mongo/README.md

 $collection->ensureIndex(['field1' => 1, 'field2' => -1]);
 ```

-You may define all collection indexes in prproperty Collection::$_index
+You may define all collection indexes in property Collection::$_index
-as arrays, where each item is an index definition.
+as array, where each item is an index definition.
 Every index definition must contain key 'keys' with list of fields and orders,
 and optional options, as described in http://php.net/manual/en/mongocollection.createindex.php.